Serving the animals and citizens of Iowa County and its surrounding communities

 Vegas is considered a special kitty because of her 'catitude' – and she is also in sole possession of # 1 at the top of the Top Ten List!!!
 She is one of those cats who is difficult to place.
-Anyone who knows cats is aware that most Tortis and Calicoes are known for their "temperaments".
-It is believed that she will do fine once adopted, but that's the problem – how do you get someone to adopt her because she can be a bit "scary" if she doesn't know you!
+Anyone who knows cats is aware that many Tortis and Calicoes are known for their "temperaments".
 Vegas is approximately 6-7 years old.
-She had been abandoned by her previous owner and has been at ICHS for 4 years.
-She was very scared and confused when she came to the shelter.
-She lives in the quiet Catnip Lounge where she is somewhat isolated from noise and people.
-However living in this quiet room also means that she doesn't have a lot of contact with people and so people who are looking for their 'forever' cat never meet Vegas.
-But...there is a sign on her cage which says "Staff Only" which would deter most people from adopting her anyway.
-Now, it's not that Vegas isn't friendly – she's just "choosy".
-She even prefers some staff to others.
-The main problem occurs when it's time for her to return to her cage.
+She had been abandoned by her previous owner and has been at ICHS going on 5 years.
+Now, it's not that Vegas isn't friendly – she's just "choosy"; even preferring some staff to others!
 She is declawed in the front so scratching is not an issue and I don't believe she has ever bitten anyone.
 She just vocalizes a lot – trying to get YOUR attention!
-Vegas is like other 'hard to place' cats which we have had at the shelter (most of them being Torties and Calicoes) in that once they go to a home, they do very well.
+Vegas is like other 'hard to place' cats which we have had at the shelter - once they go to a home, they do very well.
 An experienced 'cat-family' living in a quiet household is exactly what Vegas needs.
 She does OK with other cats.
 So...Vegas needs a home.